50% increase in user retention rate

 Understanding of stickiness

 For Kast, a big benefit of Mixpanel is its ability to help them identify and understand indicators of stickiness.
-The Retention report is an excellent starting point to start building stickiness indicators and have helped the team build more dedicated insight and metrics about user behavior in the platform.
+The Retention report is an excellent starting point to start building stickiness indicators and has helped the team build more dedicated insight and metrics about user behavior in the platform.
 Kunto elaborates, “we’ve started to look heavily at Week 1, Week 4, and Week 12 retention queries in Mixpanel, and since, we’ve realized that community members don’t become committed to our platform overnight but it would take days or even weeks to build relationships.”
 As a result of this insight, the team developed a “Churn 30” metric, which they define as users who churned 30 days ago that have organically returned divided by the total number of people that churned 30 days ago.
 With metrics such as this guiding their strategy and product management to focus activities that helped increase retention.

 Set up for success with Mixpanel Professional Services